jdebloat/jdebloat/tools/jdebloat/README.md

                                               mode.
 Outputs methods
                                               analysed and methods touched
 ```

-Some restrictions:

-* There must be an entry point specified.
-* At present, the `--tamiflex` option only works when targeting Maven Projects.
-* If the `--tamiflex` option is specified, the `--test-entry` option is
-   automatically set (tamiflex uses tests as entry points to analyze
-   reflective calls).
-* `jdebloat.jar` only works with Java 1.8.
-* `--use-spark` will use [Spark Call Graph
-analysis](https://doi.org/10.1007/3-540-36579-6_12).
-Spark is not as
-conservative an analysis as our default call graph analysis (CHA)  and
-may cause errors (we know of instances where Spark does not produce a
-complete call graph).
-* We do not take into account methods accessed via Java Lambda
-  Expressions.
-Therefore, it is possible we remove methods that are used
-by the tool.

 ## Example usage case 1: Maven project, all entry points, with Tamiflex